primer/css/pages/css/getting-started/contributing.md

 #### Versioning

-All the individual Primer modules are [semver](http://semver.org/) versioned.
+All the individual Primer CSS modules are [semver](http://semver.org/) versioned.
 This helps others know when a change is a patch, minor, or breaking change.

 To understand what choice to make, you'll need to understand semver and know if one of the changes shown is a major, minor, or patch.
 Semver is confusing at first, so I recommend reviewing [semver](http://semver.org/) and/or ask in [#design-systems](https://github.slack.com/archives/design-systems) or and experienced open-source contributor.